Sam Donahue: Biography

 Donahue was born in Detroit, Michigan, United States.
 He put together his first band when he was only 15 years old.
 Donahue played in the bands of Gene Krupa, Harry James, and Benny Goodman.
 During World War II, Donahue took over the US Navy band of Artie Shaw.
-After the war, he assembled and led a group that recorded for Capitol Records.
+Marc Myers of JazzWax stated that “Donahue's Navy Band was easily one of the most swinging bands of the war.”
+After the war, he assembled and led a group that recorded “extensively” for Capitol Records.
 Trumpeters Harry Gozzard and Doc Severinsen, Wayne Herdell, arranger Leo Reisman and vocalists Frances Wayne and Jo Stafford were some of the members included in the new band.
 It dissolved in 1951 when Donahue re-enlisted in the Navy to serve in the Korean War.

 It is mentioned in Donahue’s IMDb bio and also in an UPROXX article that Frank Sinatra Jr. was a vocalist for Donahue.
 According to a DownBeat article, “he began performing in his mid-teens for the Sam Donahue band.”
 Sinatra later mentioned that the majority of what he learned about singing was learned through the time he spent with Donahue and the other musicians in the band.
-Incidentally, Sinatra Jr. was kidnapped in Lake Tahoe while on tour with Donahue.
+Sinatra Jr. was kidnapped in Lake Tahoe while on tour with Donahue.
 His father Frank Sinatra paid the $240,000 ransom which ultimately led to his son’s release from the kidnappers.

-Donahue was married to actress Patricia Donahue, and was the father of guitarist Jerry Donahue who played on the album, Fotheringay 2.
+Donahue was married to actress Patricia Donahue and was the father of rock guitarist Jerry Donahue known for his work with Fairport Convention and Fotheringay.
+Donahue featured alongside his son on the album, Fotheringay 2 released in 2008 some years after that group's disbandment.